Khari Baoli

-Khari Baoli (/hns/) is a street in Old Delhi, India known for its wholesale grocery and Asia's largest wholesale spice market selling a variety of spices, nuts, herbs and food products like rice and tea.
+Khari Baoli (/hns/) is a street in Old Delhi, India known for its wholesale grocery and Asia's largest wholesale spice market.
+It sells a variety of spices, nuts, herbs, and food products like rice and tea.
 Operating since the 17th century, the market is situated near the historic Delhi Red Fort, on the Khari Baoli Road adjacent to Fatehpuri Masjid at the western end of the Chandni Chowk, and over the years has remained a tourist attraction, especially those in the heritage circuit of Old Delhi.